 North Carolina Town Bans Campgrounds & RV Parks

-The small town of Waynesville, North Carolina recently banned all campgrounds and RV parks from developing anywhere within the town’s jurisdiction.
-The ban comes after a proposed luxury RV park as an addition to the Laurel Ridge Country Club in an otherwise residential neighborhood.
+The small town of Waynesville, North Carolina is no friend to RV camping aficionados.
+Officials just banned all campgrounds and RV parks from developing anywhere within the town’s jurisdiction.
+The ban comes after a proposal for a luxury RV park at Laurel Ridge Country Club.

 Why the campground ban?

-According to The Mountaineer, town leaders unanimously passed the ban citing that “the commercial nature of campgrounds and RV parks aren’t compatible in residential neighborhoods.”
-The town held a public hearing on the proposed change at their last board meeting before deciding to vote the ban into effect.
+According to The Mountaineer, town leaders unanimously passed the ban.
+They cited that “the commercial nature of campgrounds and RV parks aren’t compatible in residential neighborhoods.”
+The town held a public hearing on the proposed change at their last board meeting.
+Soon after, they voted to enact the ban.

 “It can’t just be ‘We don’t like campgrounds.’
 It can’t be a snobbish attitude toward campgrounds without a clear justification of why campgrounds don’t fit into town,” said Byron Hickox, the town zoning administrator.